openandclose/configfetch/docs/overview.rst

 .. method:: _line(value)

-    return a list using line break as separaters.
+    Return a list using line break as separators.
     No line break value returns one element list.
     Blank value returns a blank list (``[]``).